ultraio/docs-blockchain/downloads/docs.md

 -   The token will not be able to be transferred if the trading window has not begun, or has ended.

--   The token will not be able to be transferred while it is put up for resale.
+-   The token will not be able to be transferred while it is put up for resale or auction.

 After this data is verified the token is erased from the **from** user and is given to the **to** user.